oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 In this design, pipes are used to transfer data between kernels, and between the design and the testbench (host code).
 An aggregate type (`fpga_tools::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
 To help with this, this reference design uses the `WriteFrameToPipe()` and `ReadFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.

 `WriteFrameToPipe()` writes the contents of an array of pixels into a SYCL pipe that can be consumed by a oneAPI kernel.
 It detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
-It also generates start-of-packet and end-of-packet sideband signals like a video/vision processing (VVP) FPGA IP would, so you can test that your IP complies with the VVP standard.
+It also generates start-of-packet and end-of-packet sideband signals like a VVP FPGA IP would, so you can test that your IP can interface with other IPs that use the VVP standard.

 `ReadFrameFromPipe()` consumes groups of pixels from a SYCL pipe and writes the pixels sequentially to a block of memory.
 Like `WriteFrameToPipe()`, this function also detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
-It parses start-of-packet and end-of-packet sideband signals like a video/vision processing (VVP) FPGA IP would, and informs you of any errors via its output arguments.
-If this function detects an un-expected start-of-packet signal, it will print a note and write the new frame over the previous partial frame.
+It parses start-of-packet and end-of-packet sideband signals like a VVP FPGA IP would, and informs you of any errors via its output arguments.
+If this function detects an unexpected start-of-packet signal, it will print a note and write the new frame over the previous partial frame.
 It will return once it has read a complete frame, so if your design does not completely output a frame, the `ReadFrameFromPipe()` function will hang.

 Finally, `WriteDummyPixelsToPipe()` writes dummy pixels to a SYCL pipe to let you flush a kernel that buffers data.
 This function behaves similarly to `WriteFrameToPipe()`, except that the pixels it writes always have both the `start-of-frame` and `end-of-line` signals high, so they will be easily identifiable in simulation waveforms.